Redmart/partner-api-doc/source/index.html.md

 In a nutshell :

-1. Register your Client Application in [RedMart Self Serve Portal](https://sellercenter-staging.lazada.sg/portal/rmss/seller/homepage)
+1. Contact RedMart Partner Support at <a href="mailto:rm_partnersupport@care.lazada.com">rm_partnersupport@care.lazada.com</a> to register your Client Application
 2. Save (securely) your CLIENT_ID and CLIENT_SECRET into your Client Application's database
 3. Client Application requests an Access Token from Partner API using its CLIENT_ID and CLIENT SECRET
 4. Client Application uses the Access Token to call Partner API endpoints